JetBrains/teamcity-documentation/topics/configuring-connections.md

 <td>Scope</td>
 <td>

-Specify an npm user/organization's [scope](https://docs.npmjs.com/cli/v7/using-npm/scope) to [associate](https://docs.npmjs.com/cli/v7/using-npm/scope#associating-a-scope-with-a-registry) with the connected registry.
+Specify an npm user/organization's [scope](https://docs.npmjs.com/cli/v7/using-npm/scope) (with or without the `@` character) to [associate](https://docs.npmjs.com/cli/v7/using-npm/scope#associating-a-scope-with-a-registry) with the connected registry.
 If you want to use multiple registries per project, you need to specify a scope for each of them.

 Leave empty if you want to use only one registry in this project.
 It will be used by `npm`/`yarn` commands by default.